microsoft/Flash_University/CLR_via_CSharp/CH15_EnumsAndBitFLags/EnumeratedTypes/EnumeratedTypesAndBitFlags.md

 3. By Ildasm

-## hexadecimal for those who haven't seen it
+## hexadecimal primer
 Our usual numbers are in base 10.
 One way to thing of it is that every single place holder in a single number can hold up to 10 values

-My Number theory is rusty/shit but maybe you could think of each potential value of 0-9 as a unique value in a set.
+My Number theory is, at best, awful but maybe you could think of each potential value of 0-9 as a unique value in a set.